 So in June of 1990, one and a half years after its opening, the three Drs. realized the need for a second doctor.
 Dr. Christenberry then purchased Dr. Crowe’s half interest in the practice and property of Caldwell Mill Animal Clinic making Dr. Jordan and Dr. Christenberry full 50-50 partners.
 And so began a partnership of two men with completely opposite personalities (they both had personality profile tests done early in their relationship) but seem to have complemented one another by God’s grace.
 They have a unity of spirit yet a variety of ideas… A good blend.

 Through the years Caldwell Mill Animal Clinic has had a few associates who have contributed to the mission of Caldwell Mill Animal Clinic, but Dr. Andy Sokol came in May of 1998 and has become an integral part of the heart beat of Caldwell Mill Animal Clinic.
 Soon after, Caldwell Mill Animal Clinic realized a need to expand its physical borders and through many hours of planning, wrangling and negotiations found its way across the street to its present location in November of 1999.
-Caldwell Mill Animal Clinic added a feminine touch with Dr. Edith Moyana in June of 2005 and again in 2009 with Dr. Sarah Wentworth.
-Also, Dr. Robert Stewart joined the team at CMAC in July of 2010, followed by Dr. Nicole Martin.
-All 4 are valuable assets to Caldwell Mill Animal Clinic’s practice of veterinary medicine.
+Dr. Nicole Martin joined the practice in 2010 as well as the recent additions of Dr. Jennifer Ham and Dr. Brand Tolbert.
+These additions are valuable assets to Caldwell Mill Animal Clinic’s practice of veterinary medicine.
 CMAC has also been richly blessed by a loyal and effective core support staff.
 Those who have had the deepest impact and have stood the test of time and been here for ten years or more are Cindy Holtzclaw (now in her 25th year!), Lisa Foote, Ann Trupp, Rick Clark and Diana Barnes.